dhall-lang/dhall-lang/README.md

 of Dhall's features take advantage of this restriction to provider stronger safety guarantees and more powerful tooling.

-You can try the language live in your brower by visiting the official website:
+You can try the language live in your browser by visiting the official website:

 * [https://dhall-lang.org](http://dhall-lang.org/)